HomeDev GuideAPI Reference

 .GetResult();

-If one or more fields are specified using the methods described above, the search is no longer performed against the All field.
+If you specify one or more fields using the methods described above, it does not perform the search against the All field.
 However, you can explicitly request the search to use the InAllField method.

 var searchResult = client.Search<BlogPost>()